ARTFL-Project/TopoLogic/README.md

 ## HOW TO USE

 -   Make a copy of the topologic_config.ini file found in /var/lib/topic-modeling-browser/config to your working directory, Edit the topic_modeling_browser_config.ini accordingly.
--   Use the topic_modeling_browser executable while passing the config and the number of workers to use.
+-   Use the topologic executable while passing the config and the number of workers to use.
 E.g.

 `topologic --config=topologic_config.ini --workers=32`